|

 double blind placebo-controlled, crossover study - Clin Nutr.
 2006 May

-no significant changes in diagnostic laboratory tests in either group,
+changes in diagnostic laboratory tests in either group, except reducing

 -